WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Experiments

-\paragraph{Wavelet Bands.} To further explore what wavelet bands should be used in the diffusion model, we select $N$ wavelet bands for diffusion, and the other $48-N$ bands in $\x_d$ serve as the input to HFRM.
-Experimental comparison on the four datasets is shown in Fig.~\ref{bandchoice}, from which we can observe that the restoration performance reaches the best when modeling the first three low-frequency bands for diffusion.
-Therefore, this setting is used in all the following experiments. \paragraph{Wavelet Levels.} We also conduct an experiment to explore the effect of different wavelet transform levels on the restoration performance.
+We also conduct an experiment to explore the effect of different wavelet transform levels on the restoration performance.
 For levels 1, 2 and 3, the values of PSNR/time of WaveDM with the 25-step DDIM sampling on London's Buildings are 28.12dB/126.16s, 28.39dB/5.21s and 24.14dB/0.72s.
 After the 1-level Haar wavelet transform, the wavelet bands still have a large spatial size and also need to be cut into patches for processing, which is time-consuming.
 However, in the 2-level wavelet transform, the inference time can be reduced to 5.21s with a similar PSNR.
-When the level is further increased (3 or higher), the performance is harmed because too much details are lost in the low-frequency bands for diffusion.
+When the level is further increased (3 or higher), the performance is harmed because too many details are lost in the low-frequency bands for diffusion.